zillionare/cfg4py/docs/usage.rst

 Step 3.
 ~~~~~~~
-cfg4py will take care of setting's change automatically, all you need to do is put correct settings into either
+cfg4py will take care of setting's change automatically, all you need to do is put correct settings into one of
 (defaults, dev, test, production) config file.
-And once you change the settings, it should take effect at once.
+And once you change the settings, it should take effect immediately.

 To enable cascading config, you can configure a remote source by implemented a subclass of `RemoteConfigFetcher`.
-A redis fetcher is
+A redis fetcher is provided out-of-box:
-provided out-of-box:

 .. code-block:: python